purpleleaf/PMwc/README.md

 ## Install

-Copy the content of usr directory to the correspondig directories of your filesystem.
+Copy the content of usr directory to the correspondig directories on your filesystem.